kmcroft13/submit-googleforms-to-trello/README.md

 ## Prepare your Google Form ##
 Create the Google Form you want to accept responses from, including all of the fields.
 There must be a Google Sheets file associated with the Form, which does not happen automatically.
-To do this, go to the Repsonses tab of your Form and click the green Sheets icon to "View responses in Sheets".
-You will be asked to create a new Sheet to track responses or associate the Form with an existing Sheet; either option will work.
+To do this, go to the Repsonses tab of your Form and click the green Sheets icon to "Link to Sheet" (or "View in Sheets" if you already have a linked file).
+If a linked Sheet does not yet exist, you will be asked to create a new Sheet to track responses or associate the Form with an existing Sheet; either option will work.

 The steps below will be done from inside **the linked Sheet file**, NOT from the Form itself.